stevenjacobson1/ASUG-AI163/exercises/ex2/Exercise 2 - Create a Private Environment for Testing.md

-# Exercise 2 - Create a Private Environment for Testing
+# Ex.
+2 - Create a Private Environment for Testing

 ## ⚙️ Understanding the Private Environment Concept